bccomputerscience/COMPB11/project/README.md

   ====================================
   1. Create Course
   2. Add Students to a Course
+  3. View Course Schedule
-  3. Add Test scores to a Course
+  4. Add Test scores to a Course

   0. Exit
   ====================================